This guide answers questions we often get about the Donation Plugin.

 How many plugins can I create?

 You can create as many plugins as you need!
 Our goal is to make it easy for your donors to give at the moment they feel compelled, which will likely be several places throughout your website.

 You can create a plugin for each of your Campaigns and embed each one on its own corresponding page.
 This eliminates the need for a Campaign dropdown, which removes donor friction and reduces donor abandonment.

-What happens if I have both Stripe and Authorize.Net connected?
+What happens if I have Kindful Payments, Stripe, and Authorize.net connected?

 Why is the Plugin routing donors to a Kindful hosted page to complete the transaction?

-If the plugin is routing donors to a Kindful hosted page to complete the transaction, it means that the site the plugin is hosted on is not secure.
+If the plugin is routing donors to a Kindful hosted page to complete the transaction, it means that the site the plugin is embedded on is not secure.
 A secure site will display https:// before the URL.
 If this is not the case, your site will require an SSL certificate.

 Can you delete a Plugin?